 OVERVIEW

 The At-Risk Youth Study (ARYS) is a multi-year study of street-involved youth being conducted by researchers at the BC Centre on Substance Use.
-The study was established in 2005 to explore the individual, social, economic, and environmental factors that influence the health and well-being of street-involved youth in Vancouver.
-Through interviewer-administered surveys and clinic visits, ARYS is currently following a group of over 900 youth.
+The study was established in 2005 to explore the individual, social, economic, and environmental factors that influence the health and well-being of street-involved youth who use drugs in Vancouver.
+Through interviewer-administered surveys, ARYS has recruited over 1,500 youth and aims to actively follow 500 participants at any one time.

-During their first study visit and semi-annually, participants receive a health consultation with a nurse including an HIV and hepatitis C test, and complete an interviewer-administered questionnaire.
-The questionnaire elicits demographic data as well as information about drug use patterns, HIV and sexually transmitted infection (STI) risk behaviour including sexual practices and risks related to drug use, access to health and social services, and engagement in the criminal justice system.
-All participants have access to pre- and post-test counselling; condoms; harm reduction education, risk counselling, and supplies; and referrals to community resources and services.
+During their first study visit and semi-annually, participants receive a health consultation with a nurse and complete an interviewer-administered questionnaire.
+The questionnaire asks about demographic data as well as information about: drug use patterns; access to health and social services; interactions with police and engagement in the criminal justice system; mental health; and HIV and sexually transmitted infection (STI) risk behaviour including sexual practices and risks related to drug use.
+All participants have access to harm reduction education, risk counselling, and supplies; and referrals to community resources and services.

 OBJECTIVES